 The sitemap is a layout of pages on your website.
 Not to be confused with all the different bits of content that may feature on those pages.

-A wireframe is a rough mockup of squares and sections to figure out the layout and where intended functionality will go.
+A lo-fi wireframe is a rough sketched mockup of squares and sections to figure out the layout and where intended functionality will go.

 Once we’re happy with that I’ll get into a bit more of the details in a digital colour design of the templates in the website.
 By templates I mean one example of each page in the site that looks ‘different’ to each other – this might mean that the ‘about page’ and ‘services page’ have the same template (layout, functionality, look and feel) but different content.
 Depending on the project scope, will depend on how many template pages I’ll produce.

 I generally create one specific design (with several page templates) for a website project.
 With all our discussions and user testing this should meet the requirements of both you and your users.
 This is so we can keep budgets down and find a single design that suits your needs rather than spending more time and money on multiple designs that may not match you project brief and work best for your user base.